-- not leave their hackney carriage vehicle unattended for any reason. - move down the rank immediately when a space becomes free. - not park on a taxi rank in a private hire vehicle.
+- Not leave their hackney carriage vehicle unattended for any reason. - Move down the rank immediately when a space becomes free. - Not park on a taxi rank in a private hire vehicle. - Licensed drivers continually parking on double yellow lines whilst waiting to join the taxi rank or feeder rank particularly are in breach of the Road Traffic Act and infringements may result in penalty points being issued.